CS Lewis--Birthday in the Trenches

 "Blessed are the peacemakers for they shall be called the sons of God."
 Jesus himself, the Son of God, was the ultimate peacemaker, the "Prince of Peace."
 Sacrificing 18 million sons on the alter of national pride and ambition did not produce anything close to peace.
 But peace did require a sacrifice, a far costlier one even than those 18 million sons.
 God the Father made peace by sacrificing his only Son Jesus on the cross for hopeless sinners.
 In this benighted, war-torn world, it is only the way of the gospel of Jesus Christ that will restore all things to love, beauty, and peace.
 Jesus alone has accomplished what is needed to turn this God-forsaken wasteland into the God-glorifying eternal garden of heaven; he alone turns swords into plowshares.
 Come Lord Jesus, Prince of Peace!

 Douglas Bond is author of War in the Wasteland, set in teen, atheist, 2/Lt CS Lewis' platoon--and author of more than thirty other books.
 He is a speaker and teacher, and leads tours in Europe.
-Join him on the Rome to Geneva Tour, June 17-27, 2023, and, aspiring writers or Lewis' enthusiasts, join my in Oxford, April 8-15, 2023, but space is almost full, so don't delay.
+Join him on the Reformation Bond Tour, June 18-28, 2024, and, aspiring writers or Lewis' enthusiasts, join my in Oxford, April, 2024, but space is almost full, so don't delay.